 Insuring your precious purchase, should the worst happen, is essential.
 Again, it’s not something that features in the shiny articles in magazines, but it’s a part of real life.
 Make sure that your insurer will give you a like-for-like replacement, and covers items away from home.
 Check also whether there is a ‘specific items’ clause, and what the value limits are here, so you can list your jewellery, if necessary.

-Most insurers will not have come across the IQ Diamond before, and yours will probably want to see the certification and the receipt of purchase, which we provide for you.
+Most insurers will not have come across the Ethica Diamond before, and yours will probably want to see the certification and the receipt of purchase, which we provide for you.
 We will work with any insurer in the event of loss or damage, although we hope you never need to ask us!

 We have a blog here that may interest you: